Anti-Slavery and Human Trafficking Statement for the financial year ending 30 June 2022

 As we believe there is not a significant risk of slavery or human trafficking in our business, we do not have any key performance indicators specific to this area.
 However, we monitor and review business practices which mitigate slavery or human trafficking risk including a continuous programme of training for our employees on our Code of Conduct and continuous reviews of employee engagement scores, grievances and similar workplace matters.
 Our full-time compliance and ethics team, together with the HR team, monitor completion of our continuous training programme on an on-going basis.

 Our approach to training

-We are committed to giving our employees the tools to guide proper behaviour, including a Code of Ethics and Business Conduct, a Day-to-Day Situation Guide, an ethics helpline, online training, a compliance employee intranet site and other compliance and ethics related policies and procedures.
+We are committed to giving our employees the tools to guide proper behaviour, including a Code of Conduct, a Day-to-Day Situation Guide, an ethics helpline, online training, a compliance employee intranet site and other compliance and ethics related policies and procedures.
 Our compliance and ethics team is available to support our staff globally as needed, with hubs in Europe, the U.S. and Asia Pacific.
-We invest in educating our staff on our Code of Ethics and Business Conduct.
+We invest in educating our staff on our Code of Conduct.
 Through this training, our employees are encouraged to identify and report illegal or unethical activity.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Edelman UK's anti-slavery and human trafficking statement for the financial year ending 30 June 2022.